Kaltsoon/axios-watch-request/README.md

 ## Why do I need it?

 In the client applications, it is quite natural to subscribe into a certain data source and observe its changes.
-On top of that, it is convenient to be able to able refetch data anywhere in the application, and pass the fresh data to everyone intrested in it.
+On top of that, it is convenient to be able to able refetch data anywhere in the application, and pass the fresh data to everyone interested in it.